Today we take a look at the “world’s most livable city” (for 7 years in a row).

-Earlier this year James Coxon, co-founder of Versent to discuss their wild success.
+In 2017, James Coxon, co-founder of Versent to discuss their wild success.
 On the topic of growth, James offered “As a company, we continue to grow in order to meet customer demand, as well as continue to expand into full-stack development.
 We have a number of ends to end, full stack product development programmes in flight – and I’m personally very excited to expand Versent’s experience and capability in this space.”

 MYOB is an Australian multinational corporation that provides tax, accounting and other services to small and medium businesses.